redhat-developer/vscode-java/README.md

 ============
 1. Install the Extension
 2. If you do not have a _Java_ Development Kit correctly [set](#setting-the-jdk)
-    * Download and install a Java 8, 9, 10 compatible development kit.
+    * Download and install a Java 8, 9, 10 or 11 compatible development kit.
 3. Extension is activated when you first access a Java file
     * Recognizes projects with *Maven* or *Gradle* build files in the directory hierarchy.